 Setting up the GraphQL server

-Before we begin, we need to install one more package.
+But first, you need to install one more package.
 The graphql

 package comes with the GraphiQL

-Run the following code to install the package:
+Run this code to install the package:

 npm install --save graphql-playground-middleware-express